-The Women’s Mental Health Network (WMHN) invites you to its Women’s Mental Health – A Way Forward event on gender-sensitive mental health.
+The Women’s Mental Health Network (WMHN) held an event, Women’s Mental Health – A Way Forward, on gender-sensitive mental health.

-Taking place on 20 June, the event aims to offer a path forward to achieving mental health policy and services which are responsive to women’s particular needs.
+Taking place on 20 June, the event aimed to offer a path forward to achieving mental health policy and services which are responsive to women’s particular needs.

 Responses to women’s mental health needs